igwgames/nes-starter-kit/guide/section_2/changing_sfx.md

 ## Creating new sounds

 Much like creating music, sound effects are created with Famitracker.
-Famitracker should have been installed as part of chapter 1.
-If you do not have it installed, go get it from the [Famitrack website](http://famitracker.org) now.
+Famitracker may have been installed as part of chapter 1.
+If you do not have it installed, go get it from the [Famitracker website](http://famitracker.org) now.

 If you have not gone through the tutorial from the music section, here it is again:
 [How to use Famitracker](http://btothethree.tumblr.com/post/104644129447/how-to-use-famitracker-chapter-1-introduction)